JobNacor/Job-Portfolio.github.io/README.md

 # Job-Portfolio
 Hello!
-Welcome to my portfolio, here you can see all my projects and the technologies I have been using with them(HTML,CSS and JavaScript)
+Welcome to my portfolio, you can see all my projects and the technologies I have been using with HTML, CSS, and JavaScript.